5 ways to celebrate Trump's birthday in Houston today

 Enjoy a taste of Tuscany in The Woodlands

-Trump spoke to a packed house one year ago this week at the Waterway Marriott in The Woodlands, as he worked to rally support for his 2016 presidential campaign.
+Trump spoke to a packed house at the Waterway Marriott in The Woodlands, as he worked to rally support for his 2016 presidential campaign.

 You can dine just steps from where he spoke at Marriott's Ristorante Tuscany, which offers breakfast, luncheon paninis, cooked-to-order steaks and seafood.